 Without a good understanding, it is all too easy to waste your money on an inferior metal detector.

 🏆 Best Metal Detectors 🏆

 In this comprehensive guide I’ll cover:

-- My list of 7 best products
+- My list of 7 top rated metal detectors

-- 3 most common types of detectors
+- 3 most common types of metal detectors

 - Common metal detector features